 “The glory of sons are their fathers.” – King Solomon

-Hollywood Actor, the Burt Reynolds, was widely viewed in the 1970s and early 1980s as the quintessential man.
+The late Hollywood Actor, Burt Reynolds, was widely viewed in the 1970s and early 1980s as the quintessential man.

 Appearing in over 50 movies, I remember Burt Reynolds from his roles in the “Smokey and the Bandit” and “Cannonball Run” movies, and their subsequent sequels.